Getting Top Dollar When Selling Your Home in the Triangle

 Enhance Curb Appeal

-Curb appeal means how nice your home looks from the street.
-Good curb appeal grabs attention.
+Curb appeal is the measure of how attractive your home looks from the street.
+Exceptional curb appeal is a powerful marketing tool that grabs buyer attention from the very first glance.

-- Plant flowers and keep the lawn mowed.
+• Plant flowers and ensure the lawn is freshly mowed and edged.

-- Make sure the outside looks clean and inviting.
+• Make sure the entire exterior, from the mailbox to the walkway, looks clean and inviting.

-When your home looks move-in ready, buyers can picture living there and make better offers.
+When your home looks move-in ready, buyers can easily picture their life there, which translates directly into stronger, more confident offers.

 Selecting the Optimal Time to Sell Your House

-To maximize your sale proceeds, it is strategically advantageous to offer your home when you have built up enough equity to pay off the current mortgage, selling/closing expenses, and moving costs.
-Otherwise, you'll need to cover much of these charges out-of-pocket.
+To maximize your net proceeds, it is strategically advantageous to list your home when you have built up sufficient equity to comfortably pay off the existing mortgage, all selling and closing expenses, and your moving costs.
+Any shortfall will require you to bring cash to the closing table.
 According to recent Bankrate data:

-- Most homeowners do not accrue sufficient equity to offset all purchase, closing, and relocation bills until residing around five years in their house.
+• Most homeowners do not accrue sufficient equity to offset all of these costs until they have resided in their house for approximately five years.

 Understanding Buyers